Sleeping next to mould in a bedroom isn’t good for your health. Find out how to prevent it growing in this space in your home

 "Fluctuating temperatures can actually cause the problem to be exacerbated.
 Try and keep your room temperature to between 16C and 18C at all times."

-If this seems a little chilly for you in the winter, invest in all seasons duvet such as this Slumberdown All Seasons 15 Tog Double Duvet that comes in two parts - a 10.5 tog and 4.5 tog that you can split or add together depending on the season or your personal preference.
+If this seems a little chilly for you in the winter, invest in an all-seasons duvet, such as this Slumberdown All Seasons 15 Tog Double Duvet, which comes in two parts - a 10.5 tog and a 4.5 tog that you can split or add together depending on the season or your personal preference.

 With almost a decade of experience on the front line in construction as a multi-trader, Andy has a wealth of knowledge on domestic properties and a vast range of tips and tricks for keeping your property in top condition.